Queequeg92/SE-Net-CIFAR/README.md

 =============
 ----------

-This is a SE-Net implementation based on the slides of "Squeeze-and-Excitation Networks" [3] on CVPR 2017 "Beyond Imagenet" workshop.
+This is a SE-Net implementation based on "Squeeze-and-Excitation Networks" [3] on CVPR 2017 "Beyond Imagenet" workshop.
 We combine SE Module with ResNet-164 and WideResnet28-10 to construct SeResNet-164 and SeWideResNet28-10 respectively.
 For details of ResNet-164 and WideResNet28-10, please refers to the original papers [1] and [2].
 We evaluate SeResNet-164 and SeWideResNet28-10 on cifar-10 and cifar-100 datasets.
 For details of the hyperparameters and training processes, please refer to the /scripts folder.